SimonWoodtli/zet/20240113153426/README.md

       settings.
 * No fiddling with any hostfiles as we just use a domain name provider to point to an internal IP
-* No need to deal with certbot for every site/service you run for SSL, we just use let's encrypt DNS challenge (DNS-01)
+* No need to deal with certbot for every site/service you run to get SSL, we just use let's encrypt DNS challenge (DNS-01)
-* No need to remember all the IPs and ports as we got a subdomain and domain name with using a reverse proxy to point to your services
+* No need to remember all the IPs and ports as we got a subdomain and domain name using a reverse proxy to point to your services
 * Works even if you do not plan to host your services public but keep them on your LAN.